PseudoSky/instabot.py/README.md

                log_mod = 1)
 bot.auto_mod()
 ```
-Get media_id buy one tag `'python'` and like 4 of them:
+Get media_id from a single tag `'python'` and like 4 items from the results:
 ```python
 bot = InstaBot('login', 'password')
 bot.get_media_id_by_tag('python')